 The Writing Requirement Exemption Exam (WREE) assesses your writing ability at the upper-division level, according to proficiencies expected of those successfully completing an advanced expository writing course at CSUSB.

 The testing is a writing test, in which you are expected to write an essay answering one central question with several specific sub-questions.
-The essay question is based upon assigned readings from the collection A World of Ideas: Essential Readings for College Writers by Lee A. Jacobus, 9th ed.
+The essay question is based upon assigned readings from the anthology Crosscurrents: Reading in the Disciplines by Eric Link and Steven Frye.
 This WREE is an open-book exam.

 The exam is offered four times per year, once per quarter.
 Each exam date's results will be used for the trailing quarter.
 Please plan to take the exam in advance of the quarter for which you plan to use results.
 If you do not pass, you will have the option in enrolling in a 306 course.

-The assigned reading comes from the textbook A World of Ideas: Essential Readings for College Writers by Lee A. Jacobus, 9th ed.
+The assigned reading comes from the textbook Crosscurrents: Reading in the Disciplines by Eric Link and Steven Frye.
 The book is available for sale in the campus bookstore and is on reserve at the University Library (Photo ID will be required to check out at the reserve desk).
-If you plan to use copies of the text, please make sure you photocopy the publisher information and bring it with you on exam day so that you may create a "works cited" page. *Due to significant changes in the readings, the 9th edition of the book is required.
+If you plan to use copies of the text, please make sure you photocopy the publisher information and bring it with you on exam day so that you may create a "works cited" page.2014-2015 exam dates and assigned readings from Crosscurrents: Reading in the Disciplines are:

 **Accommodated testing for students affiliated with our Services to Students with Disabilities Office is also available.
 It is the examinee's responsibility to notify the Testing Office of an accommodation request prior to the registration deadline.

-To register, you must fill out the WREE registration form and submit it to the Testing Office (UH 368) no later than ten calendar days before your desired test date.
+To register, you must fill out the WREE registration form and submit it along with your $25.00 test fee (payable by check or money order ONLY) to the Testing Office (UH 368) no later than ten calendar days before your desired test date.
 You may print the registration form off of the Testing Office webpage at http://www-ugs.csusb.edu/testing/ or stop by the Testing Office and pick one up.
 Registration forms may be turned in directly or mailed in to:

 5500 University Pkwy